muratk5n/thirdwave/en/README.md

 VW now like battery-electric cars, these people clearly alternate between being a crook and a moron; but the energy infra should not give them a chance to be either.
-Clean molecules, in storage, in tranmission, and in consumption can achieve that.
+Clean molecules in storage, tranmission, and consumption can achieve that.

 ---